AliLop/AliLop/README.md

  💜 Kind people are my kind of people <br/>
  🔭 I’m currently working on my Portfolio ;) <br/>
  👯 After an opportunity to improve and contribute with a team<br/>
- 🌱 I’m currently learning TypeScript <br/>
+ 🌱 I’m currently improving my React skills <br/>
  ⚡ Fun fact: The first message sent over the internet was "LOG" <br/>
  "LOGIN" was the original intended message but the entire system crashed! <br/>